CCheung96/software-tech-demo/docs/comp1010/transition_to_java.md

 ~~~
 {: .output}

+{: .note}
-**NOTE:** You can see that this is a kind of `violation` algorithm, where we continuously look for a violation (existence non-trivial divisor) to the problem in context (primality).
+You can see that this is a kind of `violation` algorithm, where we continuously look for a violation (existence non-trivial divisor) to the problem in context (primality).
 As soon as a violation is encountered, our algorithm can exit with `failure (false)` status.
 Only if **no** violations are found, can the algorithm exit with `success (true)`status.
 The algorithm is,

 ~~~
 INPUT: Integer n